Contact Consumer Protection

 You need to obtain and retain records of your attendance at mandatory and elective CPD activities.
 For CPD activities that attract one CPD point per hour, you need to obtain a statement of attainment, a record of completion or a certificate of attendance.
-For CPD activities that attract a half point per hour, records of attendance are needed.
-Some examples are: receipts for seminars or notes on approved videos/DVDs or multimedia programs.
-You may also like to maintain a CPD Training Log listing details of each CPD activity you complete.
+For CPD activities that attract a half point per hour, records of attendance are also required.

 How does Consumer Protection check that I have completed my ten CPD points for each CPD cycle?